 Housing costs in Oceanside are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Oceanside isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Oceanside are a mix of both white- and blue-collar jobs.
 Overall, Oceanside is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oceanside who work in office and administrative support (12.87%), sales jobs (11.47%), and management occupations (9.12%).

 Also of interest is that Oceanside has more people living here who work in computers and math than 95% of the places in the US.

 Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Oceanside is somewhat higher than in the average US city of 21.84%: 26.61% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Oceanside who are college-educated is somewhat higher than the average US community of 21.84%: 28.46% of adults in Oceanside have at least a bachelor's degree.

 The most common language spoken in Oceanside is English.
 Other important languages spoken here include Spanish and Tagalog.